 Although measurement of survival is a time-honored but relatively insensitive endpoint in assessing the effects of antifungal or vaccine therapy, immunomodulation, or virulence in IPA or IPM, a difference in survival provides reassuring data supporting potential clinical efficacy.
 Survival in IPA or IPM is ultimately determined by organism-mediated pulmonary injury.

-5.1 Methods

-Duration of survival in days post-inoculation is recorded for each rabbit.
+Record duration of survival in days post-inoculation for each rabbit.

-Rabbits are euthanized upon reaching prespecified humane endpoints approved by Animal Care and Use Committee by intravenous administration of pentobarbital as described above at the end of each experiment.
+Euthanize the rabbits upon reaching prespecified humane endpoints approved by Animal Care and Use Committee by intravenous administration of pentobarbital as described above at the end of each experiment.

-Surviving rabbits are euthanized on day 14 of study.
+Euthanize surviving rabbits on day 14 of study.

-Data are analyzed by log-rank test and plotted by Kaplan-Meier methods [6,13,8,9].
+Analyze and plot the data by log-rank test by Kaplan-Meier methods [6,13,8,9].

-6. (13)--D-Glucan assay:
+3.4 (13)--D-Glucan assay:

-(1→3)-β-D-glucan in serum, bronchoalveolar lavage (BAL) fluid or CSF also is used as a sensitive biomarker for antifungal or vaccine therapeutic response.
+(1→3)-β-D-glucan in serum, bronchoalveolar lavage (BAL) fluid or cerebrospinal fluid (CSF) also is used as a sensitive biomarker for antifungal or vaccine therapeutic response.
 (1→3)-β-D-glucan in serum or BAL fluid also demonstrates a strong correction between therapeutic outcome and biological outcome variables, including quantitative cultures, organism-mediated pulmonary injury (lung weights, pulmonary infarct score, and CT scan lesion scores), and survival.

-6.1 Methods

-Blood samples from each rabbit are collected every other day for determination of plasma (13)--D-glucan levels.
+Collect blood samples from each rabbit every other day for determination of plasma (13)--D-glucan levels.

-The assay (Fungitell, Associates of Cape Cod) for detection of (13)--D-glucan is licensed for diagnosis of invasive fungal infections.
+Use the Fungitell assay for detection of (13)--D-glucan which is licensed for diagnosis of invasive fungal infections.

 Detection of (13)--D-glucan is possible using a colorimetric assay read at 405 nm (with 490 nm background subtraction), based upon para-nitroanilide absorption at that wavelength.
 Lipopolysaccharide and (13)--D-glucan initiate the coagulation cascade in the horseshoe crab (Limulus polyphemus or Tachypleus tridentatus) by activating different serine protease zymogens, factors C and G. Lipopolysaccharide specifically activates factor C, while (13)--D-glucan activates factor G. Specificity of (13)--D-glucan is ensured by using a Limulus polyphemus amebocyte lysate that is depleted of factor C. The activated factor G converts the inactive proclotting enzyme to the active clotting enzyme, which in turn cleaves pNA from the chromogenic peptide substrate, Boc-Leu-Gly-Arg-pNA, creating a chromophore that absorbs at 405 nm.
 The reagent is used in the Fungitell kinetic assay to detect the rate of optical density increase in a sample.
 This rate is interpreted against a standard curve to produce estimates of (13)--D-glucan levels in the sample.

 Interpretation of (13)--D-glucan values, according to manufacture’s instructions for use: < 60 pg/mL, negative; 60 to 79 pg/mL, indeterminate; ≥ 80 pg/mL, positive.
-The correlation coefficient of the standard curve is r ≥ 0.9992 (range from 0.9982 to 0.9998) [14,15,9].
+The correlation coefficient of the standard curve is r ≥ 0.9992 (range from 0.9982 to 0.9998) [14,15,9] (see Notes 10 and 11).

-Common human fungal pathogens are Candida spp. and Aspergillus spp, opportunistic fungal pathogens, including Fusarium spp, Trichosporon spp, Saccharomyces cerevisiae, Acremonium, Coccidioides immitis, Histoplasma capsulatum, Sporothrix schenckii, Blastomyces dermatitidis and Pneumocystis carinii.
-The (13)--D-glucan produced by these organisms can be detected by the Fungitell assay.

-Certain fungal species produce very low levels of (13)--D-glucan and are not usually detected by the Fungitell assay.
-These include Cryptococcus, Zygomycetes such as Absidia, Mucor, and Rhizopus.

-7. Galactomannan assay:
+3.5 Galactomannan assay: